 Responding to this, the strategy outlines the challenges, outcomes and actions required to realise the full potential of Port Phillip's already enviable public space network of parks, gardens, streets, the foreshore, and urban plazas.
 It is evolutionary, transforming our existing spaces through an integrated action plan that will guide the operation, delivery, upgrade and design of public spaces for each neighbourhood across the City.

-The Public Space Strategy will also align with other key Council strategies including the Move, Connect Live - Integrated Transport Strategy, the Local Planning Policy Framework review, Act and Adapt - Sustainability Strategy, the Health and Wellbeing Plan and the Art & Soul - Creative and Prosperous City Strategy.
+The Public Space Strategy will also align with other key Council strategies including the Move, Connect Live - Integrated Transport Strategy, the Local Planning Policy Framework review, Act and Adapt - Sustainability Strategy, the Health and Wellbeing Plan and the Art and Soul - Creative and Prosperous City Strategy.